Dawitlior/Admin-Dashboard./README.md

  ## When on the front end I use advanced technologies
   For example:

- Nivo - provides a rich set of dataviz components, built on top of D3 and React.
+ Nivo- is a data visualization library built on top of D3 and React, which allows for rich and interactive charts and graphs.

-redux/toolkit query - a fastest way for api calls

-MUI for building the UI in the most advanced UI,

-react 18.2.0 and hooks.

-react-datepicker
+redux/toolkit query- is a library that provides a powerful and efficient way to handle API calls and manage data in the front-end.

+MUI- is a user interface library that provides a modern and sleek design, with pre-built components that can be easily customized to fit your needs.

+react-datepicker- is a library that provides a user-friendly way to handle dates and times.

 The most interesting:
 nivo charts